Kataiser/radeline/README.md

 4. Take a look at `settings.yaml` and make sure it's set up correctly
 5. Run Celeste Studio, don't edit anything with it though because it doesn't read Radeline's changes to Celeste.tas
 5. Install Python >= 3.6 (with pip) and run `run.bat`

+## Why the name?
+Because it's a little dumb and almost insulting to real TASers, but dangit if it isn't really cool sometimes